phpMagpie/ElFinder/README.md

 Plugin for integrating [elFinder](http://elfinder.org/) into [Croogo](http://croogo.org).

-Requires Croogo v1.5 or higher, replaces FileManager/Attachments/admin_index with a more advanced file manager allowing folder management, context menus, drag and drop uploads/moves and image editing amongst other things.
+Requires Croogo v1.5 or higher, replaces FileManager::Attachments with a more advanced file manager allowing folder management, context menus, drag and drop uploads/moves and image editing amongst other things.

-Also, if you install this and my [TinyMCE 4 plugin](https://github.com/phpMagpie/Tinymce) it will automatically set TinyMCE's image/file browser to use elFinder.
+Auto configures Ckeditor to use elFinder as a file browser.
+I've also released a plugin for [TinyMCE 4 plugin](https://github.com/phpMagpie/Tinymce) that works with this plugin.

 ## Installation